AHWA-Lab-Frankfurt/pottery_decor_as_networks/README.md

 Please cite this compendium as:

-> Authors, (2024). *Compendium of R code and data for Pottery decor as
+> Nikolas Gestrich & Juan-Marco Puerta Schardt, (2024). *Compendium of R code and data for Pottery decor as
 > networks on the Middle Niger*.
 Accessed 03 Aug 2024.
 Online at
 > <http://doi.org/10.5281/zenodo.11441100>